 Likewise, putting batteries into the recycling can also create a dangerous working environment for employees because batteries can cause fires in these facilities.
 Please find a location near you to recycle your batteries using our Recycling and Reuse Search Tool.
 Items that aren’t accepted for recycling but are placed into the recycling bin anyway, just take a long detour to the landfill at an additional significant expense.
 These materials are not recycled if they aren’t listed as accepted.

 There are seven types of consumer plastic or resin, each with unique characteristics.
 A recycling symbol with or without a number doesn’t necessarily indicate that an item is accepted for recycling.
 The numbers on plastic are an identification code communicating what type of plastic resin the item is made from.
 In Franklin County, the number of a plastic doesn’t matter.
 You only need to look at the shape of a container to know if you can put it in your bin.
-Is it a bottle, jug, tub or a cup?
-If it is shaped like a bottle or jug, and the neck is smaller than the base, you can put it in your recycling bin.
-You can also recycle tubs such as cottage cheese, sour cream, butter, jello and pudding snacks, fruit cups, and yogurt containers of any kind.
+Is it a bottle or a container?
+Bottles, jugs, tubs such as cottage cheese, sour cream, butter, jello and pudding snacks, fruit cups, and yogurt containers of any kind.
 Plastic cups from fast-food restaurants and gas stations are also accepted.
+And most recently clear clamshell containers such as pastry, fruit, salad, and egg containers are accepted.
 Say goodbye to the days when you had to read that tiny number!

 The following items are not currently accepted through Franklin County’s curbside recycling programs or at SWACO’s drop-off recycling locations.

-Plastic: Containers that are not a bottle, jug, tub or cup.
-For example, plastic storage containers, toys, plastic bags, plastic films and bubble wrap, plastic utensils and dinnerware, and clamshells like take-out containers and fruit containers.
+Plastic: Containers that are not a bottle, jug, clear plastic clamshell container, tub or cup.
+For example, plastic storage containers, toys, plastic bags, plastic films and bubble wrap, plastic utensils and dinnerware.

 Expanded polystyrene or “Styrofoam” egg cartons, plates, cups, etc.